Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

 Newkirk said Smith is now 21 weeks pregnant.
 Removing breathing tubes and other life-saving devices would likely kill the fetus.

+Northside did not respond to a request for comment Thursday.
+Emory Healthcare said it could not comment on an individual case because of privacy rules, but released a statement saying it “uses consensus from clinical experts, medical literature, and legal guidance to support our providers as they make individualized treatment recommendations in compliance with Georgia’s abortion laws and all other applicable laws.
+Our top priorities continue to be the safety and wellbeing of the patients we serve.”

-Smith's family says Emory doctors have told them they are not allowed to stop or remove the devices that are keeping her breathing because of a provision in state law that bans abortion after cardiac activity can be detected — generally around six weeks into pregnancy.
+Smith’s family says Emory doctors have told them they are not allowed to stop or remove the devices that are keeping her breathing because state law bans abortion after cardiac activity can be detected — generally around six weeks into pregnancy.

 Smith’s family, including her five-year-old son, still visit her in the hospital.

-Newkirk said doctors told the family that the fetus has fluid on the brain and that they're concerned about his health.
+Newkirk told WXIA that doctors told the family that the fetus has fluid on the brain and that they’re concerned about his health.

 “She’s pregnant with my grandson.
 But he may be blind, may not be able to walk, may not survive once he’s born,” Newkirk said.
-Newkirk has not commented on whether the family wants Smith removed from life support.
+She has not said whether the family wants Smith removed from life support.

-Monica Simpson, executive director of SisterSong, which is the lead plaintiff in a lawsuit challenging Georgia's strict abortion law, said the situation is problematic.
+Monica Simpson, executive director of SisterSong, the lead plaintiff in a lawsuit challenging Georgia’s abortion law, said the situation is problematic.

 “Her family deserved the right to have decision-making power about her medical decisions,” Simpson said in a statement.
 “Instead, they have endured over 90 days of retraumatization, expensive medical costs, and the cruelty of being unable to resolve and move toward healing.”

+Thaddeus Pope, a bioethicist and lawyer at Mitchell Hamline School of Law in St. Paul, Minnesota, said while a few states have laws that specifically limit removing treatment from a pregnant woman who is alive but incapacitated, or brain dead, Georgia isn’t one of them.

+“Removing the woman’s mechanical ventilation or other support would not constitute an abortion,” he said.
+“Continued treatment is not legally required.”

-Lois Shepherd, a bioethicist and law professor at the University of Virginia, said she does not believe Georgia's law requires life support in this case.
+Lois Shepherd, a bioethicist and law professor at the University of Virginia, also said she does not believe life support is legally required in this case.

-But she said whether a state could insist Smith remains on the breathing and other devices is uncertain since the 2022 ruling in Dobbs v.
-Jackson Women's Health Organization, which overturned all the parts of the Roe ruling, including the finding that fetuses do not have the rights of people.
+But she said whether a state could insist Smith remains on life support is uncertain since the overturning of Roe, which found that fetuses do not have the rights of people.

 “Pre-Dobbs, a fetus didn’t have any rights,” Shepherd said.
 “And the state’s interest in fetal life could not be so strong as to overcome other important rights, but now we don’t know.”